 Look at any high-performing website, and you’ll instantly see a key feature that drives more conversions than any other element: the call to action (CTA) button.
 This critical element triggers a swift response from otherwise passive website visitors.
-If properly designed, it can compel customers to complete forms, schedule consultations, and more.
+If properly designed, it can compel customers to place orders, schedule consultations, and more.

 Why are call to action buttons so important?

-Strategically designed CTA buttons can be used to convince website visitors to complete a wide array of brand interactions.
+Strategically designed CTA buttons can be used to convince website visitors to complete a specific action.
 Some aim to instantly convert users, while others serve as valuable steps in the sales funnel.

 Calls to action can be used to prompt visitors to:

 - Complete lead generation forms

 - Browse ecommerce products

 - Seek quotes for specific services

 - Sign up for free trial subscriptions